 Creatinine blood testSerum creatinine

 The creatinine blood test measures the level of creatinine in the blood.
-This test is done to see how well your kidneys work.
+This test is done to see how well your kidneys are working.

 Creatinine can also be measured with a urine test.